websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

    All block elements and inline elements are supported for editable text.
 ```

-For Liferay Portal CE 7.3 GA2 and below, use the syntax below.
+For Liferay Portal 7.3 GA2 and below, use the syntax below.
 A unique ID is required to render the element properly:

 ```html
 <lfr-editable id="unique-id" type="text">